 Tenant Fraud Tied to Online Rental Applications

 Oh, the ease of automated rentals!
+One of the most powerful new landlord trends.
 Now, an applicant can spot a property, take a tour, complete and submit a rental application, sign a lease, and even pay rent, all without the landlord lifting a finger — or meeting the prospective tenant.

 It’s easy to see why online rental applications are being blamed for the uptick in tenant fraud.
 Without oversight, it’s easy to fudge on the application, or create an entirely fictional persona.
 None of this would be a problem, of course, if the person is a good tenant.
 But how will you know?